hvp004/twitter-sentiment-analysis/README.md

 #### Steps

-1. Run consumer.py: It will not show any output yet since we have not started fetching tweets from twitter api yet.
+1. In order to be able run the docker services, first

+   Run `docker-compose build`

+   It will build a service called `twipy` .

+2. Run `consumer.py` from `docker-compose`.

+   Run `docker-compose run twipy python /app/module/consumer.py`

+   Currently it would show `No Updates` , that is because we are yet to start `ingest.py`

+3. Run `ingest.py` from `docker-compose`

+   Run `docker-compose run twipy python/app/module/ingest.py`

-2. Run ingest.py: Now we have started ingesting the tweets from `start_time` to `end_time` inclusive.
-You can see then in real time with 5sec delay on consumer.py
+   Now we have started ingesting the tweets from `start_time` to `end_time` inclusive.
+You can see then in real time with 10sec delay on consumer.py

    After ingesting stops, data is stored in either s3 bucket or local directory depending on the `[storage][mode]` specified in the `app.yaml` file. `staging` and  `sentiment` directories would hold json documents with raw tweets and their metadata and sentiments comprehended from AWS Comprehend NLP service.

-3. EMR: ssh into the emr cluster with putty using `hadoop@<EMR-CLUSTER-DNS>` on port 22 using private key and copy `emr-script.py` from s3 bucket to emr master cluster instance.
+4. EMR: ssh into the emr cluster with putty using `hadoop@<EMR-CLUSTER-DNS>` on port 22 using private key and copy `emr-script.py` from s3 bucket to emr master cluster instance.

    Use `aws s3 cp s3://<S3-BUCKET-WITH-emr-script.py>/emr-script.py .`

-4. `spark-submit`: Now we are ready to submit this task to the spark cluster.
+5. `spark-submit`: Now we are ready to submit this task to the spark cluster.

    Use `spark-submit ./emr-script.py`